uk-gov-mirror/companieshouse.fil-tuxedo-stack/roles/deploy/README.md

 | `day_of_month` | Day of the month the job should run (`1-31`, `*`, `*/2`, and so on).                 |
 | `minute`       | Minute when the job should run (`0-59`, `*`, `*/2`, and so on).                      |
 | `hour`         | Hour when the job should run (`0-23`, `*`, `*/2`, and so on).                        |
 | `script`       | The name of the script to execute.
-This should correspond to a script that is present in the [fil-tuxedo-scripts](https://github.com/companieshouse/fil-tuxedo-scripts) artefact being used at the time the role is executed, and is expected to exist in a `scripts/<service>` subdirectory in the expanded artefact, where `<service>` matches the name of the Tuxedo service user for which the script will be deployed (e.g. `cabs`, `ef`, `prod`, `scud`).
+This should correspond to a script that is present in the [fil-tuxedo-scripts](https://github.com/companieshouse/fil-tuxedo-scripts) artefact being used at the time the role is executed, and is expected to exist in a `scripts/<service>` subdirectory in the expanded artefact, where `<service>` matches the name of the Tuxedo service user for which the script will be deployed (e.g. `cabs`, `ef`, `prod`, or `scud`).

 For example, to execute the `prod_stats` script at midnight every day as the `prod` user: